tailcallhq/tailcall/rfcs/0001-generate-graphql-from-protobuf.md

 - BigInt to represent integers more than 32 bit length
 - UnsignedInt to represent unsigned integers
 - Bytes to represent list of bytes
-- Void to represent empty message
+- Empty to represent empty message

 How to convert: